holoviz/holoviews/.github/pull_request_template.md

 ## Checklist

-- [ ] My PR title follows the conventional commit format shown above
+- [ ] My PR title follows the conventional format shown above
 - [ ] I have added tests, and confirmed that the test suite is passing
 - [ ] I have updated the documentation (if applicable)